Why is proofreading important?

 Top 9 tips for proofreading

-1. Wear the correct eyewear
+1. Wear eyewear with the correct prescription

 2. Change the font size